To be considered for admission to a course you must:

 Applicants for performance-based courses may be required to submit a portfolio or complete an audition as part of the requirements for entry into the course.

+You can determine whether the course that you wish to apply to requires that you submit a portfolio, or participate in an interview or audition by checking the Entry Requirements information in the Course and Unit Handbook.

+When the page was next visited, it said: Applicants for performance-based courses may be required to submit a portfolio or complete an audition as part of the requirements for entry into the course.

-You can determine whether the course that you wish to apply to requires that you submit a portfolio, or participate in an interview or audition by checking the Admission and Prerequisite information in the Course and Unit Handbook.
+You can determine whether the course that you wish to apply to requires that you submit a portfolio, or participate in an interview or audition by checking the Entry Requirements information in the Course and Unit Handbook.